thompsonemerson/create-inferno-app/packages/inferno-scripts/template/README.md

 ```

 **The above step is important!**<br>
-Create React App uses the `homepage` field to determine the root URL in the built HTML file.
+Create Inferno App uses the `homepage` field to determine the root URL in the built HTML file.

 Now, whenever you run `npm run build`, you will see a cheat sheet with instructions on how to deploy to GitHub Pages.